-On December 22, 2017, the U.S. government passed the Tax Cuts and Jobs Act (the "Tax Act"), which resulted in complex changes to the U.S. tax code including, but not limited to, the reduction of the corporate tax rate from 35% to 21% and a move from a global tax regime to a modified territorial regime which required U.S. companies to pay a mandatory one-time transition tax on historical offshore earnings that had not been repatriated to the U.S. The remaining unpaid transition tax, which begins to be repaid in 2024, amounted to \$14.9 million at January 29, 2022, and is shown as Long-term income taxes payable on the Consolidated Balance Sheets.
+On December 22, 2017, the U.S. government passed the Tax Cuts and Jobs Act (the "Tax Act"), which resulted in complex changes to the U.S. tax code including, but not limited to, the reduction of the corporate tax rate from 35% to 21% and a move from a global tax regime to a modified territorial regime which required U.S. companies to pay a mandatory one-time transition tax on historical offshore earnings that had not been repatriated to the U.S. The remaining unpaid transition tax, which begins to be repaid in Fiscal 2023, amounted to \$18.8 million at January 28, 2023, of which \$17.2 million is shown as long-term Income taxes payable and \$1.6 million is shown net in Prepaid expenses and other current assets on the Consolidated Balance Sheet as of January 28, 2023.

 While the Company is no longer permanently reinvested to the extent earnings were subject to the transition tax under the Tax Act, no additional income taxes have been provided on any earnings subsequent to the transition tax or for any additional outside basis differences inherent in the Company's foreign subsidiaries, as these amounts continue to be permanently reinvested in foreign operations.
 Determining the amount of the unrecognized deferred tax liability related to any additional outside basis differences in the Company's foreign subsidiaries (i.e., basis differences in excess of that subject to the one-time transition tax) is not practicable.
-The unremitted foreign earnings earned subsequent to the transition tax, which are permanently reinvested, were \$178.4 million as of January 29, 2022.
+The unremitted foreign earnings earned subsequent to the transition tax, which are permanently reinvested, were \$220.2 million as of January 28, 2023.

-Uncertain Tax Benefits
+Unrecognized Tax Benefits